Geniusmediocrity/dotfiles/README.md

 ## Fonts

-In terminals such as alacritty or wezterm I use MesloLGS NF fonts.
-You can install it <a href="https://github.com/jkutner/powerlevel11k/blob/master/font.md">here</a> or you can use your own font.
+In terminals such as alacritty or wezterm I use Dank Mono Nerd Font.
+You can install it <a href="https://eng.fontke.com/search/font/Dank%20Mono/">here</a> or you can use your own font.

 ## Script: